 Rutten Company, Herstal, Belgium, has developed a floating tubular turbine concept using water wheels and is testing in Zaire, Africa.
-In the article "Small-scalewater-current-turbines-for-river-applications" [3], the author makes an extensive review of the work on hydrokinetic converters for low flow velocities, without a similar quote to the proposal.
+In the article "Small-scale-water-current-turbines-for-river-applications" [3], the author makes an extensive review of the work on hydrokinetic converters for low flow velocities, without a similar quote to the proposal.
 Other articles of this type do not mention the contributions of new technologies to these converters.

 New works on technological innovation in the generation of electric energy through hydrokinetic plants are scarce and refer to known models and their adaptations.
 In Brazil, the Mechanical Engineering Department of the University of Brasilia was the first turbine project to be completed in 1987.
 Several turbine projects followed, but the first to be installed was called Generation 1 [1], in the municipality of Correntina, Bahia.
 Sometime later, a second turbine called the second generation developed.
-Some innovations made in this new equipment, a conical diffuser was coupled to the machine to decelerate the flow at the output of the turbine, creating a low-pressure region, increasing the inflow velocity and power factor of the engine.
-As a disadvantage, the new configuration showed that the dimensions were most significant than the first model and had restricted use in rivers with a depth of at least 2 meters.
-With the performance of the third turbine increased, in the version the rotor was coupled to the rest of the equipment, operating inside the water connected to the shaft.
+Some innovations made in this new equipment, a conical diffuser was coupled to the machine to decelerate the flow at the output of the turbine, creating a low-pressure region, increasing the inflow velocity and power factor of the machine.
+As a disadvantage, the new configuration was larger and had restricted use in rivers with a depth of at least 2 meters.
+A third turbine model is designed with improved performance.
+In this version the rotor was coupled to the rest of the equipment, operating inside the water coupled to the shaft.
 There was a new design for the diffuser, contributing to the best performance.
 For this turbine, the use of the new diffuser dramatically improves the efficiency of the machine.